theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector/pbi-custom-connector.md

 When using *Power BI Desktop*:
 1. Check if the directory *[Documents]\Power BI Desktop\Custom Connectors* exists.
 2. Create this directory if it doesn't exist.
+3. Open the *powerbi* folder located in the Xtract Univesal installation directory.
-3. Copy the .pqx file to *[Documents]\Power BI Desktop\Custom Connectors*.
+4. Copy the *XtractUniversalExtension.pqx* file to *[Documents]\Power BI Desktop\Custom Connectors*.
-4. Restart Power BI. <br>
+5. Restart Power BI.
-5. Change the security level for [Data Extensions](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility#data-extension-security) in Power BI to *Allow any extension to be load without validation or warning*. <br>
+6. Change the security level for [Data Extensions](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility#data-extension-security) in Power BI to *Allow any extension to be load without validation or warning*. <br>
 Otherwise the *Xtract Universal* datasource will not be visible within Power BI.